cyber-sushi/makima/README.md

 2. Create a TOML config file inside `~/.config/makima` (or pick one of the default ones) and rename it with the _exact_ name of your device.
 You can check the name by running `evtest`.
 If the name includes a `/`, just omit it.
 3. Assign your keybindings inside the config file, follow [this documentation](https://github.com/cyber-sushi/makima/tree/main#configuration) for more info.
 4. Make sure the `makima` executable has permission to be executed as a program.
 If not, `cd` into the directory of the executable and use `chmod +x makima`.
 Alternatively, Right Click > Properties > "allow executing as program" or something like that.
 5. Make sure that your user has access to event devices.
-If it doesn't, use `sudo usermod -aG input yourusername`.
+If it doesn't, use `sudo usermod -aG input yourusername` and reboot.
 6. Launch Makima and it'll automatically recognize all connected devices that have a corresponding config file inside `~/.config/makima`.
    - To launch Makima, you can use one of these methods:
      - Launch it from your file manager by double clicking.